SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 ::

-    while True: # repeat the body forever wait(image1, 10) # wait max 10 seconds for image1 to get visible, otherwise die click(button1) # click the button given by image button1 if exists(image2): # wait max 3 seconds for image2 to get visible, return True or False doSomething() # in case True execute function doSomething (defined somewhere else)
+    while True: # repeat the body forever wait("image1.png", 10) # wait max 10 seconds for image1 to get visible, otherwise die click("button1.png") # click the button given by image button1 if exists("image2.png"): # wait max 3 seconds for image2 to get visible, return True or False doSomething() # in case True execute function doSomething (defined somewhere else)
         else:
            break # in case False get out of the loop, which ends the workflow
         # start all over with the line after the while
     # the end of the workflow

+In the IDE as standard the "foobar.png" are shown as thumbnails of the images (other options available).

 To write, execute and debug SikuliX scripts you should know about the features of SikuliX and have at least a basic knowledge about the used scripting language.